moderndatacompany/dataos.info/docs/resources/characteristics.md

 # this is where the Resource specific properties begin
 ```

-You can learn more about these attributes on the page: [Attributes of Resource section.](./resource_attributes.md)
+You can learn more about these attributes on the page: [Attributes of Resource Meta section](/resources/manifest_attributes/).

 ### **Automation & Orchestration**